SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 ```

 Next, we need to install prerequisites for the llama.cpp scripts.
-This will be a two-step process.
-First, we'll install `llama.cpp` dependencies, and then we'll install `gguf` library from `llama.cpp` repository.
 Let's look into `requirements/` directory of our `llama.cpp` repository.
 We should see something like this: